estuaryoss/estuary-discovery/README.md

 ## Estuary discovery
 Estuary discovery service.
 Aggregator of the estuary-stack.

-1. Reads the estuary apps registered in Eureka: deployer, testrunner or discovery(itself)
+1. Reads the estuary apps registered in Eureka: deployer, testrunner or discovery(itself), or others
 2. Reads the tests from estuary-testrunner(s) registered in Eureka
 3. Reads the deployments from estuary-deployer(s) registered in Eureka.